 The primary reason institutions need to generate some level of surplus over long periods of time is because operations are one of the sources of liquidity and resources for reinvestment in institutional initiatives.

 Strategic Financial Analysis for Higher Education

-In FY18, UMA experienced a Net Operating Revenues Ratio of -4.06%, its lowest ratio in the ten-year period shown below.
+In FY19, UMA experienced a Net Operating Revenues Ratio of -2.49%, up from the ten-year low experienced in FY18.